Ukraine in the Eurovision Song Contest 2023: Background

-The Ukrainian national broadcaster, Public Broadcasting Company of Ukraine (UA:PBC), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-In the past, UA:PBC had alternated between both internal selections and national finals in order to select the Ukrainian entry.
+The Ukrainian national broadcaster, Suspilne, broadcasts the event within Ukraine and organises the selection process for the nation's entry.
+In the past, Suspilne had alternated between both internal selections and national finals in order to select the Ukrainian entry.
 Between 2016 and 2020, the broadcaster, in collaboration with commercial broadcaster STB, had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
 In 2022, the broadcaster opted to independently organise a national final to select the Ukrainian entry, a process that was used again for 2023.
 Production companies had the opportunity to submit their proposals from 9 to 30 September 2022, and the selected company, Starlight Media, was announced on 24 October 2022.
 The company previously produced the Ukrainian national finals between 2016 and 2020.

 Following Ukraine's win in 2022, in accordance with Eurovision tradition, the European Broadcasting Union (EBU) initially gave Ukraine the opportunity to organise the 2023 contest.
 However, the EBU later determined that Ukraine was not able to meet the demands of hosting the event due to security concerns caused by the Russian invasion of the country, and that discussions would begin with the BBC for potentially hosting in the United Kingdom, which came in second place in the 2022 contest.
-The United Kingdom was subsequently confirmed as the host country of the 2023 contest on 25 July, with UA:PBC working with the BBC to develop and implement Ukrainian elements for the live shows, and Ukraine being granted automatic qualification for the final.
+The United Kingdom was subsequently confirmed as the host country of the 2023 contest on 25 July, with Suspilne working with the BBC to develop and implement Ukrainian elements for the live shows, and Ukraine being granted automatic qualification for the final.

 Before Eurovision

 Vidbir 2023

 Vidbir 2023 was the seventh edition of Vidbir, the competition that determines the Ukrainian entry for the Eurovision Song Contest.
 The competition took place in the Maidan Nezalezhnosti metro station in Kyiv, and consisted of a final on 17 December 2022.
-The show was hosted by Timur Miroshnychenko, Kateryna Pavlenko and Zlata Ognevich, and broadcast on Suspilne Kultura, via radio on Radio Promin and online via UA:PBC's Eurovision Song Contest website eurovision.ua as well as Facebook and YouTube broadcasts.
+The show was hosted by Timur Miroshnychenko, Kateryna Pavlenko and Zlata Ognevich, and broadcast on Suspilne Kultura, via radio on Radio Promin and online via Suspilne's Eurovision Song Contest website eurovision.ua as well as Facebook and YouTube broadcasts.
 The competition was also streamed live on the Diia mobile application.